artemis1005/Data_Analytics_and_Engineering_Portfolio/FIFA_Dashboard/README.md

 - **Performance Analysis**: Visualise individual and team-level player performance.
 - **Demographics Insights**: Explore player age, nationality, and other characteristics.
 - **Custom Interactivity**: Filters and slicers for customised data exploration.
-- **Usability Optimization**: Designed for diverse stakeholders with varying levels of technical expertise.
+- **Usability Optimisation**: Designed for diverse stakeholders with varying levels of technical expertise.